jrp2014/smuggler2/README.md

 - Multiple separate import lines referring to the same library are not consolidated

-- Literate Haskell `.lhs` files will procssed into ordinary haskell files a `-lhs` suffix.
+- Literate Haskell `.lhs` files will procssed into ordinary haskell files wth a `-lhs` suffix.

 * `hiding` clauses may not be properly analysed.
 So hiding things that are not